 View complete lists of passengers on the Fabre Line.

 View a letter to W. E. B. Du Bois from the Fabre Line concerning a request for travel to Central America in 1925.

 View an 1887 advertisement for the SS Burgundia of the Fabre Line.

 Questions for Further Thought

-- How did the American public view immigrants of certain nationalities during the Fabre Line years and can we see any similarities to how American’s view immigration today?
+- How did the American public view immigrants of certain nationalities during the Fabre Line years and can we see any similarities or differences to how American’s view immigration today?